2022 Atlantic Coast Conference football season

 The 2022 Atlantic Coast Conference football season, part of the 2022 NCAA Division I FBS football season, was the 70th season of college football played for the Atlantic Coast Conference (ACC).
 The ACC consisted of 14 members in two divisions.
 The entire schedule was released on January 31, 2022.
 This was the last season that the conference used divisions in its football scheduling.

-Previous season

-Pittsburgh defeated Wake Forest 45−21 in the ACC Football Championship Game at Bank of America Stadium in Charlotte, North Carolina.

 Preseason

 Recruiting classes

 Note: ESPN only ranks the top 40 teams.

 ACC Kickoff

 The 2022 ACC Kickoff will be held on July 20 and 21 at the Westin hotel in Charlotte, North Carolina.
 Each team will have there head coach and three players available to talk to the media.
 Coverage of the event will be televised by the ACC Network.
 The preseason poll was released on July 26, 2022.
 The poll projected Clemson to win the conference title for the seventh time in the last eight years.